-Gracemere, a rural town of 5000 people, is 10 km south-west of Rockhampton.
+Gracemere, a rural town, is 10 km south-west of Rockhampton.
 It was named after the Gracemere pastoral station (originally named Farris), established by Charles and William Archer, pioneer European settlers of the Fitzroy region, in 1855.
 The change of name to Gracemere was a compliment to the wife of their brother, Thomas.
 The Gracemere estate became a noted sheep and cattle property.

 In 1871 a government school and a Protestant church were opened at Gracemere, and three years later the district's first agricultural and pastoral show was held there.
 The show was a foretaste of the districts suitability for dairying, poultry, fruit and vegetable growing for an expanding Rockhampton.
 Gracemere stayed a small country town, with Pugh's Queensland directory (1924) recording just two storekeepers, a hotel, a butcher and a fruiterer.
 This retail profile was virtually unchanged in 1970, although there were also Catholic and Anglican churches, and a large regional livestock saleyard (1953).
 The saleyard was an addition to Gracemere's sole mining industry, a granite quarry (1916).